Kevin He

 Current Classes

-Game Theory and Applications (ECON 6110, previously known as ECON 682)
+Game Theory and Applications (ECON 6110)

 A graduate-level introduction to game theory for Ph.D. students at the Wharton School.

-Topics in Advanced Microeconomic Theory (ECON 8000, previously known as ECON 712)
+Topics in Advanced Microeconomic Theory (ECON 8000)

 A topics class for Ph.D. students in Economics, featuring a few of my favorite things: learning in games, learning in networks, and learning with psychological agents.